motech/modules/docs/source/commcare.rst

 - Received Case: (Case Name) [Configuration Name]
     This task trigger will fire when MOTECH receives a forwarded case from the Commcare server.
 Each case in the Commcare application is available as a task trigger and all of the received case fields and `metadata <https://github.com/dimagi/commcare/wiki/casexml20#case-xml-element>`_ are available to the data source, filter, and task action.
 - Received Case ID [Configuration Name]
     This task trigger will fire when MOTECH receives a forwarded Case ID from the Commcare server.
-Only two fields are available to the task the Case Id and the Commcare module's Configuration Name.
+Only two fields are available to the task the Case ID and the Commcare module's Configuration Name.
 This feature is most often used if you wish to query the Commcare Case API using the task data source when a case is created, updated or closed in Commcare.
 - Received Form Stub [Configuration Name]
     This task trigger will fire when MOTECH receives a forwarded form stub from the Commcare server.
-Only four fields are available, Received On date, Form Id of the received form, Case Ids related to the form and the Commcare module's configuration name.
+Only four fields are available, Received On date, Form Id of the received form, Case IDs related to the form and the Commcare module's configuration name.
 Like the Received Case ID, this feature is most often used to query the Commcare Case API using the task data source when a form is received by Commcare.
 - Received Device Log [Configuration Name]
     This task trigger will fire when MOTECH receives a device log from the Commcare server.
 Only five fields are made available to the task, Element name, Sub-Elements, Attributes, Value and Commcare module's configuration name.
 - Forms Failed [Configuration Name]
     This task trigger will fire when MOTECH receives an error from the Commcare server showing that form forwarding failed.
 Only two fields are made available to the task, Message and the Commcare module's configuration name.
 This is commonly used to alert administrators when there is an error submitting a form and could prove incredibly valuable with large form submissions in remote areas with intermittent internet connectivity.
+- Retrieved Stock Transaction [Configuration Name] This task trigger responds to incoming stock transactions when the Query Stock Ledger Task Action is fired.
+Each stock transaction in the ledger is returned with seven distinct fields Product ID, Product Name, Quantity, Section ID, Stock on hand, Transaction Date and Type.

+Special Case - Accessing Data in Repeat Groups
+""""""""""""""""""""""""""""""""""""""""""""""
-Some of the CommCare forms may allow for repeating a set of questions and the number of repeats is not predefined by the schema.
+Some of the Commcare forms may allow for repeating a set of questions and the number of repeats is not predefined by the schema.
 Due to this fact, it is impossible to generate trigger fields in the Tasks UI to access the repeated data.
 Nevertheless, it is still possible to access the repeated data, by manually crafting the trigger reference and specifying the element that is to be accessed.
 MOTECH will generate trigger keys for repeated questions, if two conditions are met by the received form in its XML representation: